William H. Berman, Ph.D., ABPP

 Ben Dattner, Ph.D.

 Ben is an executive coach and organizational development consultant.
 He has helped a wide variety of corporate and non-profit leaders, teams, departments and organizations become more successful by developing and utilizing a better understanding of the impact of individual psychology and group dynamics on all aspects of their performance.
-His executive coaching and consulting services enable organizations to achieve higher returns on their human capital investments by making better hiring and staffing decisions, enhancing the professional capabilities of executives, managers and employees, configuring teams more effectively, and improving communication and collaboration.
 Ben has coached executives in a wide variety of industries, including financial services, hedge funds, pharmaceuticals, consumer products, manufacturing, retail, professional services, media, technology, healthcare, government, non-profit and many others.

 Ben received a BA in Psychology from Harvard College, and his MA and Ph.D. in Organizational Psychology from New York University, where he was a MacCracken Fellow.
-His doctoral dissertation analyzed the relationship between narcissism and fairness in the workplace, and his masters thesis examined the impact of trust on negotiation.
 Before graduate school, Ben worked at Republic National Bank of New York for three years, first as a Management Trainee and then as Assistant to the CEO.
 After graduate school, Ben was Director of Human Resources at Blink.com.